Luckily for you, we have you covered.

 - Peace of Mind for all employees, and customers

 Wall-mounted devices are essential for notifying everyone in a facility of the CO2 levels, however, these gas detection monitors are fixed and can’t travel with you.

-Personal CO2 monitoring devices provide the user the freedom to work while wearing a mobile device.
+Personal CO2 monitoring devices provide the user with the freedom to work while wearing a mobile device.

 Think of your facility and employees.
 Can you have a gas detection monitor covering ever possible leak point?
 Likely not.
 You and your staff need a mobile gas detection device that monitors for personal safety.
-The ease of having a gas detection monitor clipped to your belt or safety harness insures every employees personal safety.
+The ease of having a gas detection monitor clipped to your belt or safety harness ensures every employee's personal safety.

 What are the benefits?

 The good news is, buying personal gas detection safety monitors for your employees will protect against the loss of life.
 Not only are you saving yourself from any future incidences, but you are also improving the overall health and well being of your team.
 And furthermore, you are providing everyone a safe work environment.

 Higher levels of CO2 can cause fatigue or confusion.
 Simple procedures in your workplace to ventilate when the CO2 levels are high is not enough.
 Why trust and employee to make a "guess" about when to ventilate.
 Allow the CO2 monitors to alert you to unsafe work conditions should a leak occur.

 We live in a constantly "reviewed" world.
 Healthier, more productive employees are your most valuable asset as a business owner.
 Take steps today to keep those employee assets safe.

 Luckily, CO2Meter provides a variety of handheld devices that measure CO2, oxygen, and carbon monoxide with additional gases to come.
 Unique alarm features, rechargeable batteries, and their small, portable design have made the Personal Monitors extremely popular since their release.